 Allegra® 24 Hour 120 mg tablet

 Fexofenadine may be taken with or without food.
+It should not be taken with fruit juice, if possible.
 Avoid prolonged use of this medication, unless recommended by a doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.